Koh Tao murders: Effects on tourism

-Thailand's government became concerned the murders may affect tourism to the country.
+Thailand's government became concerned the murders might affect tourism to the country.
 The country's prime minister, who had been phoning the national police chief daily for updates on the investigation, said "this should not have happened at all, as it will affect Thailand in the eyes of the international community".
 Amid the investigation, Tourism and Sports Minister Kobkarn Wattanavrangkul visited Koh Tao on 28 September 2014 in an attempt to reassure tourists.
 She suggested using identification wristbands for tourists to improve safety, but the idea was quickly scrapped.
 The mayor of the island, Chaiyan Turasakul, announced a new police station and staffed it with 40 full-time officers, compared to five previously.
 Irregular Burmese migrant workers were now required to register with the police in an attempt to discourage illegal workers and prevent bribery.

 Although tourist arrivals to Koh Tao dropped in the months immediately following the murders, there was little lasting effect on tourism to the island.